Two-level overlapping additive Schwarz preconditioner for training scientific machine learning applications: Two-level overlapping additive Schwarz preconditioner

 Using~\eqref{eq:coarse}, we are now ready to define a two-level overlapping additive Schwarz preconditioner $\pazocal{M}_{TL}: \R^{n} \to \R^n$, by multiplicatively composing the coarse-level training step with an application of $\pazocal{M}_{SL}$.
 In particular, $\pazocal{M}_{TL}$ is defined by applying $\pazocal{M}_{SL}$ after the coarse-level update~\eqref{eq:coarse} has been performed, i.e.,

-Note that since the coarse-level training indirectly enforces the feed-forward flow of the features through the network, the parameters~$\hat{\thetav}$ serve as an improved initial guess for the parallel subdomain training phase. \cref{alg:tlspqn} summarizes the proposed two-level preconditioning process for an user selected optimizer~$\pazocal{K}$.
+Note that since the coarse-level training indirectly enforces the feed-forward flow of the features through the network, the parameters~$\hat{\thetav}$ serve as an improved initial guess for the parallel subdomain training phase. \Cref{fig:schwarz} provides a graphical illustration of the one-level and two-level Schwarz methods when applied to train the DNNs.
+In addition, \cref{alg:tlspqn} summarizes the proposed two-level preconditioning process for a user-selected optimizer~$\pazocal{K}$.
+Our practical implementation of the line-search step (Step~9 in \cref{alg:tlspqn}) employs cubic backtracking with the Strong-Wolfe conditions~\cite{nocedal2006numerical}.